See Why Health Practices Love Power Diary

 There are concerning differences in how Halaxy can use your clients’ health data.

-Furthermore we’re highlighting Halaxy’s TOU and PP because they contain clauses we think most practitioners and patients would not expect.
-In fact we haven’t found clauses like Halaxy’s in any other commonly used competitors in the marketplace including:
+Furthermore, we’re highlighting Halaxy’s PP because they contain clauses we think most practitioners and patients would not expect.
+In fact, we haven’t found clauses like Halaxy’s in any other commonly used competitors in the marketplace including:

 - Medical Director